 4. Tour Isimangaliso with Heritage Tours & Safaris

 The tour provided an hour for us to relax here, but I really could have spent the entire day at Cape Vidal.
-If you can budget the time, dedicate at least a day to the Eastern Shores and Cape Vidal.
+If you can budget the time, dedicate at least one full day to the Eastern Shores and Cape Vidal.

 Our tour started with coffee and tea at a viewpoint of the wetlands, followed by a game drive through the park, an hour to relax at the beach and a delicious picnic to the end the morning.

-They also offer half and full day tours to Hluhluwe-Imfolozi, hippo cruises, sea turtle tour, and night drives to name a few.
+They also offer half and full-day tours to Hluhluwe-Imfolozi, hippo cruises, sea turtle tours, and night drives to name a few.

 5. Visit the Endoneni Cheetah Project

 Since seeing a cheetah in the wild is nearly impossible, for tragically obvious reasons, so I decided to suck it up and see one in captivity… ethical captivity that is.

 Obviously, it’s not ideal to see a cheetah behind a fence, but due to human actions, these particular cats wouldn’t survive in the wild.

 Support Endoneni by visiting them in the town of Hluhluwe, an hours drive east from St. Lucia on the N2.
 For more information check their site.

 6. Safari Day Trip to Hluhluwe-Imfolozi

-Yes, you can go on a game drive in iSimangaliso, but the game viewing in Hluhluwe is far superior and worth the hour drive from St. Lucia.
+While you can go on a game drive in neighboring iSimangaliso, the game viewing in Hluhluwe is far superior and worth the hour drive from St. Lucia.